 - This tool is designed to be used as an annual board evaluation.
-It seeks to help a board answer the question: what are we as a board now doing well and what can be do better? - The tool is designed for organizations large enough to employ staff, those with someone in an executive director or CEO role.
+It seeks to help a board answer the question: what are we as a board now doing well and what can we do better? - The tool is designed for organizations large enough to employ staff, those with someone in an executive director or CEO role.
 The concept though, and many of the questions too, may also be of value to all volunteer organizations. - Section D on the Performance of Individual Directors provides an opportunity for board members to personally reflect on their own performance.
-This portion of the questionnaire, once completed, should be retained by each board member, although board members may feel comfortable sharing their overall rating for this section at the bottom of the page or what one of the criteria identified they most want to improve upon - Section E, seeks to provide Feedback to the Chair of the Board.
+This portion of the questionnaire, once completed, should be retained by each board member, although board members may feel comfortable sharing their overall rating for this section at the bottom of the page or what one of the criteria identified they most want to improve upon - Section E seeks to provide Feedback to the Chair of the Board.
 This page, once completed may be separated from the others, collected, and then passed to the chair.
 This section is optional; the chair may wish to conduct a separate process for soliciting advice and feedback at another time. - The rating scale at the bottom of each page ("My Overall Rating") asks that board members add up the total of the numbers circled on the page.
 This number is intended as a rough interpretation of the results of each section.
-The range of numbers will change with the number of questions asked and answered in the section. - We would encourage boards to use this as a source of ideas to inform the development of their own board self-evaluation tool.
-Your board can complete this assessment as an "experiment" and then develop a customized version based this experience. - Remember that this tool is best used to stimulate reflection and discussion; it is not a scientific survey instrument that has been tested on a large number of boards and for which there are average results. - Boards might well consider bringing in an independent person (a management student perhaps) to conduct the evaluation and compile, summarize and report on the results.
+The range of numbers will change with the number of questions asked and answered in the section.
+The ratings scale could easily be with removed to make space for a question that solicits a narrative comment. - We would encourage boards to use this as a source of ideas to inform the development of their own board self-evaluation tool.
+Your board can complete this assessment as an "experiment" and then develop a customized version based this experience. - Remember that this tool is best used to stimulate reflection and discussion; it is not a scientific survey instrument that has been tested on a large number of boards and for which there are average results. - Boards might well consider bringing in an independent person (a post-secondary management studies student perhaps) to conduct the evaluation and compile, summarize and report on the results.
 This will insure that individual responses are kept confidential and may result in more honest answers.
 If you choose to do this then completed copies of Section D could be passed on for that person to compile. - Ask that board members complete the questionnaire at home before bringing it to a meeting.
 The space for a board member's name on the front cover is meant for distributing the questionnaire rather than for collecting it and compiling the results.
 Directors may want to hand back only Sections A, B, C and E.